awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-cloudwatch-anomalydetector-dimension.md

 # AWS::CloudWatch::AnomalyDetector Dimension<a name="aws-properties-cloudwatch-anomalydetector-dimension"></a>

 A dimension is a name/value pair that is part of the identity of a metric\.
+Because dimensions are part of the unique identifier for a metric, whenever you add a unique name/value pair to one of your metrics, you are creating a new variation of that metric\.
+For example, many Amazon EC2 metrics publish `InstanceId` as a dimension name, and the actual instance ID as the value for that dimension\.

 You can assign up to 10 dimensions to a metric\.
-Because dimensions are part of the unique identifier for a metric, whenever you add a unique name/value pair to one of your metrics, you are creating a new variation of that metric\.

 ## Syntax<a name="aws-properties-cloudwatch-anomalydetector-dimension-syntax"></a>